Looking for the perfect beach getaway? Take a look at all these great things to do at Streaky Bay and make that your next holiday.

 Streaky Bay SA is located on the traditional lands of the Wirunga people.
 It was first visited by Europeans in the 1600s, then was officially named by Matthew Flinders in 1802, but not settled until the 1870s.

-Outside the bay the area is known for its dramatic coastline with cliffs, rock formations, rock pools and pounding waves.
+Outside the bay, the area is known for its dramatic coastline with cliffs, rock formations, rock pools and pounding waves.
 Inland the area is dotted with granite rocks amounts the farmland.

-As a hub to the surrounding area, most services can be found in town, including a supermarket, petrol station, hospital, post office and other specialty stores.
+As a hub to the surrounding area, most services can be found in town.
+The Streaky Bay shops include a supermarket, petrol station, hospital, post office and other specialty stores.

-With great weather Streaky Bay has summer averages just under 30 celcius and winter averages around 16 celcius.
+With great weather, Streaky Bay has summer averages of just under 30 Celcius and winter averages of around 16 Celcius.
 There’s not a lot of rainfall, so you are almost guaranteed to have dry days during your visit.

 Streaky Bay also happens to be close to my heart.
-While I didn’t grow up in the town itself, I was in the district, so have many fond memories of playing sport, shopping and visiting friends and relatives in Streaky on a regular basis.
+While I didn’t grow up in the town itself, I was in the district, so have many fond memories of playing sports, shopping and visiting friends and relatives in Streaky on a regular basis.